maleeshagimshan98/infinite-toggle-manager/README.md

 // Creating a new ElementStateController instance with initial states const states = {
   state1: new ElementState({ name: 'state1', value: false }),
-  state2: { name: 'state2', value: true, isAlwaysActive: true }
+  state2: { name: 'state2', value: true, isAlwaysActive: true },
 };
 const options = {
-  activeAll: true, // Turn all states are in active initially multiple : true // Allow multiple states to be active simultaneously };
+  activeAll: true, // Turn all states are in active initially
+  multiple: true, // Allow multiple states to be active simultaneously };
 const elementStateController = new ElementStateController(elements, options);